EdisoNewtong/Vector/cpp/3rdPartyLibs/xml/pugixml/myV113WithQtCursor/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 Add a feature to trace the tag <Cursor> info ( For Qt Use )
 ------------------------------------------------------------------------------------------------------------------------------------------------------

-              ab54e5e  Edison Zhang Sat Dec 31 15:46:29 2022 +0800 EdisonLog : fix some bugs during parsing the type of  DOCTYPE bfcdc99  Edison Zhang Fri Dec 30 16:47:45 2022 +0800 EdisonLog : fix escaple sequence counting bug
-              a1aeab3  Edison Zhang Thu Dec 29 22:49:18 2022 +0800 EdisonLog : fix a bug when ReParsing the attribute-list on the node whose type is node_declaration
+			  a602f21  Edison Zhang Sun Jan 1 21:15:39 2023  +0800 EdisonLog : 1. fix PCDATA's first character couting issue ( if the first character is a multi-bytes character , the Qt Cursor is incorrect ) 2. fix a comment's bug (if skip node_comment , I miss a character the leader ch of "-->" ab54e5e  Edison Zhang Sat Dec 31 15:46:29 2022 +0800 EdisonLog : fix some bugs during parsing the type of  DOCTYPE bfcdc99  Edison Zhang Fri Dec 30 16:47:45 2022 +0800 EdisonLog : fix escaple sequence counting bug a1aeab3  Edison Zhang Thu Dec 29 22:49:18 2022 +0800 EdisonLog : fix a bug when ReParsing the attribute-list on the node whose type is node_declaration